Hanhai Xiongfeng: Plot summary

-Set in 13th-century China during the wars between the Song, Jin and Mongol empires, the story follows Li Sinan, who sets out alone to find his father Li Xihao, who had been captured by the Mongols two decades earlier.
-In Mongolia, he meets the Meng family, who are initially friendly towards him but abruptly depart after learning who his father is.
+Set in 13th-century China during the wars between the Song, Jin and Mongol empires, the story follows Li Sinan, who sets out alone to find his father, Li Xihao, who had been captured by the Mongols two decades earlier.
+In Mongolia, he meets the Mengs, who are initially friendly towards him but abruptly depart after learning who his father is.

-Li Sinan later meets a man claiming to be Li Xihao, now serving as a high-ranking Mongol officer.
-Feeling suspicious, he soon discovers that the man is an impostor named Yu Yizhong, who had betrayed Li Xihao.
+Li Sinan later meets a man claiming to be his father, now serving as a high-ranking Mongol officer.
+Feeling suspicious, he soon discovers that the man is an impostor, Yu Yizhong.
 With Yang Tao's help, he reunites with his dying father, who entrusts him with their family legacy and arranges for him to marry Yang Tao's sister, Yang Wan.
-As they attempt to flee, they are attacked by the Mongols and Yang Tao is killed.
+While attempting to escape, they are attacked by the Mongols, and Yang Tao is killed.

-Enduring separation, hardship and deception across the Gobi Desert, Li Sinan and Yang Wan are secretly aided by Genghis Khan's daughter Minghui during their escape from Mongolia.
-Upon returning to Shandong, Li Sinan learns of his mother's death and becomes entangled in the rivalries of the wulin.
-With help from allies such as the Mengs and Chu Yunfeng, he defeats several schemers and is nominated to be the new leader of the wulin.
+Enduring separation, hardship and deception across the Gobi Desert, Li Sinan and Yang Wan are secretly aided by Minghui, Genghis Khan's daughter, during their escape from Mongolia.
+Upon returning to Shandong, Li Sinan learns of his mother's death and gets entangled in the rivalries of the wulin.
+With help from allies such as the Mengs and Chu Yunfeng, he defeats several schemers and becomes the new leader of the wulin.

-As leader of the wulin, Li Sinan rallies fighters at Mount Langya to form a militia against Mongol and Jin invasions.
+As leader of the wulin, Li Sinan rallies martial artists at Mount Langya to form a militia to defend the Song Empire from Mongol and Jin invasions.
 After overcoming an ambush at Mount Feilong, he reconciles with Yang Wan, while Chu Yunfeng and Meng Mingxia fall in love during the campaign.
 Li Sinan later learns that the Mongol prince Tolui and the Jin royal adviser Yang Tianlei are colluding under a secret Mongol–Jin alliance targeting the militia.
 At one point, with Minghui's covert support, he kills Yu Yizhong to avenge his father.

-Li Sinan and Yang Wan are later captured on a mission to the Jin capital Zhongdu, but their allies stage a daring rescue, culminating in a climactic battle between the militia and the Mongol–Jin forces.
-During the battle, Chu Yunfeng slays Yang Tianlei, and the Mongols' best fighter Longxiang is defeated.
+Li Sinan and Yang Wan are later captured on a mission to the Jin capital Zhongdu, but their wulin allies stage a daring rescue, culminating in a climactic battle between the militia and the Mongol–Jin forces.
+During the battle, Chu Yunfeng slays Yang Tianlei, and the wulins top martial artists defeat the Mongols' best fighter, Longxiang.
 As the invaders retreat, the heroes celebrate their hard-won victory and return home.